Elevating Visual Perception in Multimodal LLMs with Visual Embedding Distillation

 \subsection{Self-Supervised Learning}

 Distilling information~\cite{kd} from a target encoder into a source encoder is a well-established technique to improve the source encoder's embeddings for a downstream task~\cite{simclr, chen2020exploring, grill2020bootstrap}.
-Recently, I-JEPA~\cite{jepa, vjepa} proposed an embedding predictive architecture to improve representations inside a source encoder by comparing the target encoder features and mapped source encoder features with a trained predictor.
-A concurrent work, REPA~\cite{yu2024repa} improved DiTs~\cite{Peebles2022DiT} at image generation by distilling information from DINOv2~\cite{oquab2023dinov2, darcet2023vitneedreg}.
-Recently, a few works~\cite{radio, diva} first distill information from target encoders into a single model and then leverage the resulting model as the vision encoder in an MLLM.
-Unlike previous works, we distill information from multiple vision encoders into the LLM embedding space during pre-training using image-text pairs, resulting in a more vision-centric MLLM training approach.
+Recently, I-JEPA~\cite{jepa} proposed an embedding predictive architecture to improve representations inside a source encoder by comparing the target encoder features and mapped source encoder features with a trained predictor.
+A concurrent work, REPA~\cite{yu2024repa} improved DiTs~\cite{Peebles2022DiT} at image generation by distilling information from DINOv2~\cite{oquab2023dinov2}.
+Recently, a few works~\cite{radio, diva} first distill information from target encoders into a single model and then leverage the resulting model as the vision encoder in an MLLM, requiring relatively longer and more training data for distillation.
+Unlike previous works, we distill information from multiple vision encoders into the LLM embedding space during the PT stage, resulting in a more vision-centric training approach without any extra training data.